intentframe/intentframe/README.md

 ## 🧠 The Mental Model

 A few mental models that make this click faster than any architecture diagram.
-Seven more, with where each analogy works and where it breaks down, are in [`docs/mental-models.md`](docs/mental-models.md).
+Seven more, including where each analogy works and where it breaks down, are in [`docs/mental-models.md`](docs/mental-models.md).

 **The hospital.** A doctor writes a prescription.
 A pharmacist verifies the dose, the interactions, the patient.
 A nurse administers it.
 Three roles, three minds, three checks.
 We don't do this because we don't trust doctors.
 We do it because *one mind that thinks, judges, and acts* is one mistake away from a dead patient.
 AI agents today are the doctor doing all three jobs.
 IntentFrame puts the pharmacist back.
 The executor is the nurse — trained to administer the dose, not to second-guess it.